opencv/opencv/doc/tutorials/introduction/windows_visual_studio_Opencv/windows_visual_studio_Opencv.markdown

 each of your build modes.
 These rule packages are called inside the IDE as *project properties* and you can view and modify them by using the *Property Manager*.
 You can bring this up with View --\> Property Pages (For Visual Studio 2013 onwards, go to View --\> Other Windows --\> Property Manager).
-Expand it and you can see the existing rule packages (called *Proporty Sheets*).
+Expand it and you can see the existing rule packages (called *Property Sheets*).

 ![](images/PropertyPageExample.jpg)